section-engineering-education/engineering-education/content/articles/building-excel-spreadsheets-using-python/index.md

 published: true
 url: /building-excel-spreadsheets-using-python/
 title: Building Excel Spreadsheets Using Python
-description: This tutorial will guide the reader on how to create and work with Excel spreadsheets using Python.
+description: This tutorial will guide the reader on creating and working with Excel spreadsheets using Python.
 We will explore more about Python libraries OpenPyxl and XlsxWriter.
 author: benedict-ifeanyi-iheagwara
-date: 2021-11-07T00:00:00-19:00
+date: 2021-11-24T00:00:00-11:00
 topics: [Languages]
 excerpt_separator: <!--more-->
 images: